bigbinary/apisnapshot/README.md

 npm start
 ```

-Once it shows `webpack: Compiled successfully.` message in the terminal,
+Once we see `webpack: Compiled successfully.` message in terminal,
-visit the app at http://localhost:3333.
+we can visit the app at http://localhost:3333.

-Webpack will automatically compile if a file inside `app/javascript/` directory is modified.
+Webpack will automatically compile if a file inside `app/javascript/` directory is modified in development mode.

 ## Heroku Review